 Cisco IOS and NX-OS Software Release Families

 Cisco IOS and NX-OS Software continues to evolve to meet the rapidly changing requirements of the most demanding enterprise and service provider networks.
-To better meet the requirements of the different market segments the software is organized into software release families and trains.
+To better meet the requirements of different market segments, the software is organized into software release families and trains.

 Within a software release family there may be two closely related active trains.
 For example, in the Cisco IOS Software 12.4 release family the two closely related trains are the 12.4 and the 12.4T trains.
 The Cisco IOS Software 12.4 train is considered the mainline train or M train and is meant to receive mostly software fixes with the goal of increasing software quality.
 Meanwhile, the 12.4T or technology train receives new software features and hardware support along with software fixes.

 Not all software families have separate mainline and technology trains.
 An example of this is the Cisco IOS Software 12.2SX train, which instead has extended maintenance and standard maintenance releases.
 In the 12.2SX train, an extended maintenance release incorporates the features and hardware support of previous releases (both standard and extended) and remains active for a total of 30 months before reaching end of maintenance status.
 Standard maintenance releases stay active only for 18 months and do not receive any software fixes after that time.
 Both extended maintenance and standard maintenance releases initially deliver new features and hardware support, but later rebuilds of extended maintenance releases will typically contain only bug fixes.
-For more information pertaining to the Cisco IOS Software 12.2SX train, please see the Cisco IOS Software Release 12.2SX on the Cisco Catalyst 6500 Series product bulletin.
+For more information about the Cisco IOS Software 12.2SX train, see the Cisco IOS Software Release 12.2SX and 12.2SY on the Cisco Catalyst 6500 Series Product Bulletin.

 Table 1.
 Summary of the Most Significant Trains in the Cisco IOS and NX-OS Software Release Families

-Software selection depends on a number of factors, including hardware and software feature requirements, current life cycle status of applicable trains, and outstanding caveats.
-For guidance on selecting software for specific requirements, please use the Software Advisor Tool (registered customers only).
+Software selection depends on a number of factors, including hardware and software feature requirements, current lifecycle status of applicable trains, and outstanding caveats.
+For guidance on selecting software for specific requirements, please use the Cisco Feature Navigator or the Software Center on Cisco.com (registered customers only).
 A general overview of hardware support is shown in Table 2, which correlates the most common Cisco hardware platforms to the primary Cisco IOS and NX-OS Software family releases.

 Table 2.
 Primary Cisco IOS Software Trains Used by Hardware Families